E-Ko = Ethical Kaitiakitangi Organisation

 - Fundraise for other conservation organizations e.g. project Jonah

-- Educate public on the marine mammal protection act
+- Educate the public on the Marine Mammal Protection act and WCA guidelines

 - Offer large discounts to the local school and community groups